 The corporate loans have been permanently increasing since February 2011.
-Thanks to this development, ČSOB's market share was regained.
+That is why our market share regained, and that was one of the main business objective in corporate for the year 2011.
 The increase of assets was hand in hand with acceptable credit costs and healthy portfolio structure.
 At the same time, the off-balance sheet exposure increased by more than 18% Y/Y.